As we kayak the Sea of Cortez in Baja Mexico, I am quickly reminded of how facing Mother Nature makes you feel alive.

 A person could just go through life sitting on the beach drinking Mai Tais and escaping to their air-conditioned hotel room when the heat becomes too much.

 But what is the fun in that?
-When we’ve sat on a beach doing nothing for too long, we feel numb.

 It’s difficult to explain, but when experiencing an epic adventure away from civilization and all the comforts of home, that’s when we feel most alive.